flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ![](/blog-images/software-development/architecture/code-artifact-hierarchy-no-dependence.jpg)

 Aside from the hierarchical composition of code artifacts, they also relate to each other in more interesting ways.
-Think of a class that derives from another, or of a function that calls a remote micro service.
-All these relationships define the structure of code and are the focus of architectural principles:
+Think of a class that derives from another, or of a function that calls a remote micro service:

 ![](/blog-images/software-development/architecture/code-artifact-hierarchy.jpg)

+All these relationships define the structure of code and are the focus of architectural principles.

 ## Dependence